awsdocs/amazon-s3-developer-guide/doc_source/policy-eval-walkthrough-download-awscli.md

 1. Set the default profile\.

    You will store user credentials in the AWS CLI config file\.
 Create a default profile in the config file using your AWS account credentials\.
+See [Configuration and Credential Files](http://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html) for instructions on finding and editing your AWS CLI config file\.

    ```
    [default]